daviddalpiaz/appliedstats/logistic.md

 You have probably noticed that the output from `summary()` is also very similar to that of ordinary linear regression.
 One difference, is the "deviance" being reported.
 The `Null deviance` is the deviance for the null model, that is, a model with no predictors.
 The `Residual deviance` is the deviance for the model that was fit.

 [**Deviance**](https://en.wikipedia.org/wiki/Deviance_(statistics)){target="_blank"} compares the model to a saturated model.
 (Without repeated observations, a saturated model is a model that fits perfectly, using a parameter for each observation.)
 Essentially, deviance is a generalized *residual sum of squares* for GLMs.
-Like RSS, deviance decreased as the model complexity increases.
+Like RSS, deviance decreases as the model complexity increases.

 ```r